-Guided its visionary master plan and backed by the investment of the MID, Midtown Alliance has leveraged more than $400M in public and private funds to enhance the public environment and support Midtown's continued growth as Atlanta's premiere urban center.
+Guided by its visionary master plan and backed by the investment of the MID, Midtown Alliance has leveraged more than $400M in public and private funds to enhance the public environment and support Midtown's continued growth as Atlanta's premiere urban center.
 Programs and projects include new sidewalks, lights, trees, bike lanes, public safety, traffic management, and environmental maintenance.
 The MID remains committed to address issues of importance to property owners to enhance and sustain Midtown’s competitive edge and quality of life.

 Midtown District Characteristics

-- 81,000+ daytime workers.
+- 81,000+ daytime workers

 - 24 million SF of office space